Mount Mitchell State Park

 Mount Mitchell State Park is a 4789 acre North Carolina state park in Yancey County, North Carolina in the United States.
+Located at the end of NC 128 off the Blue Ridge Parkway near Burnsville, North Carolina, it includes the peak of Mount Mitchell, the highest peak east of the Mississippi River.
 Established in 1915 by the state legislature, it became the first state park of North Carolina.
 The North Carolina State Parks System was established in the same bill.